EWC Logo

 The Committee’s findings

-The Committee (supported by an independent legal adviser throughout) considered the evidence provided to it and whether the public would find that the allegations amounted to unacceptable professional conduct.
+The Committee (supported by an independent legal adviser throughout) considered the evidence provided to it and whether, if proven, the conviction constituted a relevant offence.

 Code of Professional Conduct and Practice

-In this case, the individual was in breach of several principles from the Code, including:
+In this case, the individual was in breach of several principles from the Code, including that registrants:

-1.1 recognise their personal responsibility as a role model and public figure, to uphold public trust and confidence in the education professions, both in and out of the workplace.
+• recognise their personal responsibility as a role model and public figure, to uphold public trust and confidence in the education professions, both in and out of the workplace

 Lessons learnt